Requiem (Korn album): Critical reception

 Requiem received positive reviews from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has an average score of 77 out of 100 based on seven reviews, indicating "generally favorable reviews".
 AllMusic gave the album a positive review saying, "Against the odds, Korn have done it again with Requiem, a quick and ferocious blast that finds the band still hungry and innovative nearly 30 years into the game."
 Wall of Sound gave the album a score 7/10 and saying: "Requiem isn't going to end up listed among the great KoRn albums, but it's short, punchy and hooky.
 After more than 25 years I reckon that's OK for a band who are comfortable with what they do."

 Accolades

 Commercial performance

 Requiem debuted at number fourteen on the US Billboard 200 with 23,500 album-equivalent units, of which 20,000 were pure album sales.
 It is Korn's first album since 1994 to not peak Top-10.
-As of the end of 2022, the album has sold over 90,000 traditional copies in the US, and over 100,000 copies worldwide.
+As of the end of 2022, the album has sold over 90,000 traditional copies in the US, and over 110,000 copies worldwide.
 In Australia the album peaked No. 1 for the first time since 2002.
-The album debuted worldwide in 31 total countries, debuting No. 1 in 7 countries, receiving phenomenal success Internationally.

-"Start the Healing," the first single off the album peaked No. 1 on the Mediabase Active Rock chart on February 7th, 2022.
+"Start the Healing", the first single off the album peaked No. 1 on the Mediabase Active Rock chart on February 7, 2022.